You are here

 - Allopurinol: Ironwood (now marketing the new drug Lesinurad) estimates that there are more than 4 million U.S. patients treated with allopurinol; half of whom are “uncontrolled”.
 This amounts to about $300 million in allopurinol sales annually.

-- Pegloticase (Krystexxa): the uptake of this novel therapy has been slow since its introduction.
-Sales in 2016 were reported to be $91 million (Editors note: this latter amount was revised).
+- Pegloticase (Krystexxa): the uptake of this novel therapy has been slow since its FDA approval in 2010 for use in adults with chronic, refractory gout..
+Sales in 2017 were reported to be $156 million, up from $91 million in 2016.
 The primary data on this agent comes from the two pivotal trials of 225 patients with severe gout, allopurinol failure and sUA > 8.0 mg/dL.
-Since published in 2011 there are no new clinical trial results to change the slow uptake of this very effective agent.
+Since published in 2011 there are a few new trials aimed at improving safety, tolerability and patient outomes for this very effective agent.

 - Lesinurad (Zurampic): is the latest FDA approved drug (10/16) for uncontrolled gout and can only be added to allopurinol (or febuxostat) when gout patients have failed to be controlled by allopurinol (or XOI) alone.
 In the last quarter of 2016 lesinurad achieved $100,000 in quarterly sales with nearly 371 prescriptions.
 I’m having a hard time imagining how this drug can be used in XOI failures, especially when there is ample widespread evidence of allopurinol underdosing and misuse and lack of monitoring.
 Is this a solution to fix half-assed allopurinol prescribing practices?
 The drug is modestly effective and may be hampered by cost and renal risks.

 - The Drug Companies: The financial returns in gout therapeutics have been astounding in the last 8 years.
-But, where’s the commitment to education?
-Education beyond promotional lectures and advisory boards?
-Companies selling and working in this space should have a commitment to improve gout education, to partner with gout experts (rheumatologists) and impact the standard of care in gout, and not just their sales (which have been substantial).
+But, the commitment to education has been pawltry by comparison.
+Education beyond promotional lectures and advisory boards is pawltry.
+Companies selling and working in this have an obligation to improve gout education, to partner with gout experts (rheumatologists) and impact the standard of care in gout, and patient outcomess.
+Currently sales figures (which have been substantial) has been the only measure of impact.

 In summary, efforts to control and minimize the societal effects of gout, the most common inflammatory arthritis in the USA, have been inadequate.